pygos/init/README.md

 command line tool.

-A default setup is provided, as needed for the Pygos system, including helper scripts for setting up mount points and for network configuration.
-If you want to use the init daemon for another system, you may have to toss out or adapt some of the default configuration and make your own.
+A default setup for the Pygos system, including helper scripts for setting up mount points and for network configuration, is provided in a seperate package.
+This package only contains the bare init framework without any default configuration.

 Right now, the system is in a "basically works" proof of concept stage and